sampsyo/home/_drafts/statsmistakes.md

 1 - \sum_{i=0}^{k} {n \choose i} \alpha^i (1-\alpha)^{n-i}
 \\]

-which grows (TK exponentially?) with the number of tests, $n$.
+which grows exponentially with the number of tests, $n$.
 If you do just 10 tests, for example, your chance of one test with $\alpha = 0.05$ lying grows to 40%.
 If you do 100, the probability is above 99%.
 At that point, it's a near certainty that your paper is misreporting at a result.

+(To compute these probabilities yourself, set $k = 0$ so you get the chance of at least one error.
+Then the formula simplifies down to $1 - (1 - \alpha) ^ n$.)

 This pitfall is called the [multiple comparison problem][mcp].
 There are several ways to address it by tightening your thresholds to compensate for the increased chance of error TK